Affordable Care Act Issues Physicians Need to Know

 If a Marketplace-based health plan denies to pay a patient’s claim for a service they’ve already received, the patient can request an internal review with the health plan, but must do so within 6 months of receiving notice that the claim was denied.
 If the patient disagrees with the health plan’s internal review decision, they can have the claim reviewed by an independent third party.
 An expedited external review may be granted depending on the immediacy of the patient’s medical need.
 A representative – such as a physician or other health care professional – may be appointed by the patient to act on their behalf during the external review process.
 Health insurers are required to abide by the decision of the external reviewer.
-More information on this process can be found here.
+More information on this process can be found here and here.

 State appeal review processes may vary, so patients should check with their local Department of Insurance or other related regulator regarding their appeals rights.

 Patients can seek help with an appeal through the following resources:

 - The Health Insurance Marketplace Call Center, 1-800-318-2596 (TTY: 1-855-889-4325); the call center is accessible 24-hours a day, 7 days a week.
 Patients with limited English proficiency can call 1-800-318-2596.